owning a pet bird

 Starter Setup Includes:

-- Cage cover and cleaning tools: $20–$40
+• Cage cover and cleaning tools $20 to $40

-Invest in a stainless-steel or powder-coated cage for durability.
-Cheap cages can rust, and that can harm your bird over time.
+Invest in a stainless steel or powder coated cage for durability.
+Cheap cages can rust and that can harm your bird over time.

 Image Credit: K Adams